MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 2. Rename the identified file to **Policy.msip**, and then copy it to the **%LocalAppData%\Microsoft\MSIP** folder on computers that have the Azure Information Protection client installed.

 If your disconnected computer is running the current GA version of the Azure Information Protection scanner, there are additional configuration steps you must take.
-For more information, see [Restriction: The scanner server cannot have Internet connectivity](../deploy-aip-scanner.md#restriction-the-scanner-server-cannot-have-internet-connectivity) from the scanner deployment instructions.
+For more information, see [Restriction: The scanner server cannot have internet connectivity](../deploy-aip-scanner.md#restriction-the-scanner-server-cannot-have-internet-connectivity) from the scanner deployment instructions.

 ## Hide or show the Do Not Forward button in Outlook